 Plant-based fibers, like cotton, hemp, and linen, are more rigid than their animal counterparts.
-They don’t hold their shape very well, but they don’t retain heat the way animal fibers do, so they’re a great choice for warm weather garments and accessories.
+They don’t hold their shape very well, but they don’t retain heat the way animal fibers do.
+That makes them a great choice for warm weather garments and accessories.
 They’re also terrific for home decor items.
-An added bonus is that these fibers are quite durable and will hold up to repeated wear/use.
+An extra bonus is that these fibers are quite durable and will hold up to repeated wear/use.

 What about silk?
 Silk is a protein based fiber and it’s frequently blended with both animal and plant-based fibers to give them extra softness and sheen.
-Pure silk yarn is not only lusciously soft, it’s a feast for the eyes, too, because it takes (and holds on to) dye in a manner that is unmatched, resulting in rich, lustrous colors.
+Pure silk yarn is not only lusciously soft, it’s a feast for the eyes, too.
+It takes (and holds on to) dye in a manner that is unmatched, resulting in rich, lustrous colors.
 It’s a bit slippery to work with, though, and I usually only recommend it for accessories.

 This question stumps a lot of people – and it’s one that you’ll get better at answering with practice.
 An important thing to know is that yarn weight correlates to gauge, which tells you how much yarn it takes to knit one inch.

-While there are currently no official categories for yarn weights, many manufacturers and publishers in the needle arts industry use common terms to designate the thickness of a yarn and the size needle/hook you should use.
+There are currently no official categories for yarn weights.
+Many manufacturers and publishers in the needle arts industry use common terms to designate the thickness of a yarn and the size needle/hook you should use, though.
 You may have seen a yarn label that has a little skein with a number printed on the side of it.
-That yarn weight system was created by The Craft Yarn Council and I’ve included their handy guide for choosing yarn below.
-It can also be used to help you choose yarns that don’t include the CYC numbering system.
+That yarn weight system was created by The Craft Yarn Council.
+Below, you’ll find their handy guide for choosing yarn.
+You may also use it to choose yarns that don’t include the CYC numbering system.

 All those fun funky novelty yarns are great for making garter stitch and stockinette stitch accessories like scarves and cowls, but they’re not what you’d want to use to knit a cable or lace project.
 Why?
-Complex stitch patterns look best worked in smooth multi-plied yarn; it has better stitch definition that really makes your stitches stand out — and makes you look like a Rock Star Knitter/Crocheter!
+Complex stitch patterns look best worked in smooth multi-plied yarn.
+Smooth yarn creates better stitch definition and that means your stitches really stand out.
+(And it makes you look like a Rock Star Knitter/Crocheter!)
 It’d be a shame to spend your precious time working a lace pattern only to have it disappear into the fuzz.

 Now we’re finally to my favorite part of choosing yarn for a project — COLOR!!!
 It’s soooo much fun to let your creativity run wild when it comes to color, but there are a few guidelines that you should consider.